Gone With The....

 Casey Brown

-For me, the real strength was GPU Programming, but I see what you mean about HLSL.
+For me, the real strength was DirectX, but I see what you mean about Compute Shaders.

 Morgan Taylor